 Every once in a while I find myself accidentally humming a Garth Brooks song called “Unanswered Prayers.”
-The gist of this 1991 country hit is that the singer runs into a girl he was in love with back in high school.
-At the time, he prayed to God Almighty that they would be together for the rest of their lives.
+The gist of this 1991 country hit is that the singer runs into a girl he was in love with in high school.
+Back in the day, he prayed to God Almighty that they would stay together for the rest of their lives.
 Now he sees that time has not been kind to his old flame.
 He compares her to the hot babe he’s now got on his arm and thanks the Lord that he wasn’t saddled with that old mess for all those years.
 It’s really quite touching and heartfelt…. unless you are the first Mrs. Garth Brooks.
 He divorced her to marry Trisha Yearwood.

 My life was at a crossroads when this little ditty was all over the radio.
 I was touring the country in a children’s theatre production of The Wizard of Oz.
 Previously, I had been working at Tower Records on Long Island and feeling rather lost after being cut from two different drama schools in the previous two years.
 I felt like I had twice slipped off the launchpad of my illustrious theatrical career.
 So there I was at 22 years old: depressed, living at my mother’s house, treading water in the old familiar pool of a record store.

 One day at work I got a phone call from a former classmate who was now stage managing children’s theatre tours.
-He called to say that they needed a last-minute replacement for The Cowardly Lion in a Wizard of Oz tour, and could I be in Philadelphia to start rehearsals, tomorrow?
+He was calling to say that they needed a last-minute replacement for The Cowardly Lion on a Wizard of Oz tour, and could I be in Philadelphia to start rehearsals, tomorrow?